20 Best Blue Mountains Walks (Hiking Guide)

 Lockleys Pylon

-The walking trail to Lockleys Pylon is quite a unique bushwalk in the Blue Mountains, offering scenic 360-degree views of the Grose Valley, Govetts Gorge, and the sandstone cliffs of Mount Banks and Mount Hay.
+The walking trail to Lockleys Pylon is a unique bushwalk in the Blue Mountains, offering stunning 360-degree views of the Grose Valley, Govetts Gorge, and the sandstone cliffs of Mount Banks and Mount Hay.

-This part of the Blue Mountains is still relatively quiet and undiscovered, which makes the track to the peak even more enjoyable.
-Even though it’s quite a short walk, you’ll be treated to various landscapes and habitats.
+This part of the Blue Mountains remains relatively quiet, making the hike to the peak even more enjoyable.
+Despite its short length, the trail showcases a variety of landscapes and habitats.

-The last stretch to the summit of Lockleys Pylon is quite steep, but the views from the top are breathtaking.
+The final stretch to the summit of Lockleys Pylon is steep, but the panoramic views from the top are truly breathtaking.

-From there, you can either make your way back to the car park or continue the walk to Du Faur Head and the Blue Gum Forest.
+From there, you can either return to the car park or extend your walk to Du Faur Head and the Blue Gum Forest.

 More information: Lockleys Pylon Walking Track.